deftpunk/neovimrc/README.md

 # neovimrc

 My dark powered Neovim configuration.
+I use a lot of plugins, that is how I choose to use Neovim, as is my perogative to do so.
+If you choose a different way, that is your prerogative but I find "purity" tool discussions dull.

 Neovim (https://neovim.io/) - the future of Vim.